Azure/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Commands:
-        check-name: Checks whether the container registry name is available for use. create    : Creates or updates a container registry with the specified parameters. delete    : Deletes a container registry.
+        check-name: Checks whether the container registry name is available for use. create    : Creates a container registry.
+        delete    : Deletes a container registry.
-        list      : Lists all the available container registries under the current subscription. show      : Gets the properties of the specified container registry. update    : Updates a container registry with the specified parameters.
+        list      : Lists all the available container registries under the current subscription. show      : Gets the properties of the specified container registry. update    : Updates a container registry.

 Create a container registry
 -------------
 ::

     Command
-        az acr create: Creates or updates a container registry with the specified parameters.
+        az acr create: Creates a container registry.

     Arguments
         --location -l       [Required]: Location.
         --name -n           [Required]: The name of the container registry.
         --resource-group -g [Required]: Name of resource group.
-        --admin-enabled               : The value that indicates whether the admin user is enabled.
+        --admin-enabled               : Indicates whether the admin user is enabled.
                                         Allowed values: false, true.
 Default: false.
         --storage-account-name        : The name of an existing storage account.